PJninja/InSlimVML/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 # HOW TO INSTALL: https://youtu.be/HPFEOD59vRU
-NOTE: Downloading from GIT and not Nexus will result in two layers of .zips, you will have to extract then extract the other file within
+NOTE: Downloading from GIT will download extra files: baner.png & README.md - these do not need to be copied over

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++